 This Masterclass series will introduce the ‘Watch Me Play!’ approach – summarising the method, exploring how to introduce the approach to caregivers and colleagues, and examining the research and principles which underpin its development and application.
 Over the course of each stand-alone Masterclass, you will gain an understanding of how the approach might be used to help parents and caregivers support their child’s development through play.

-- The first Masterclass, on 23 November 2020 at 1pm UK time, will provide an introduction to ‘Watch Me Play!’ – outlining how practitioners can introduce and model the approach, and discussing a range of practical examples from mental health, social care and educational settings.
+- The first Masterclass, on 23 November 2020 at 1pm UK time, provided an introduction to ‘Watch Me Play!’ – outlining how practitioners can introduce and model the approach, and discussing a range of practical examples from mental health, social care and educational settings.

-- The second Masterclass, on 14 December 2020 at 1:30pm UK time, will explore the child development research which supports the ‘Watch Me Play!’ approach – including the benefits of child-led play, the nature and consequences of childhood adversities, and the need for flexible intervention.
+- The second Masterclass, on 14 December 2020 at 1:30pm UK time, explored the child development research which supports the ‘Watch Me Play!’ approach – including the benefits of child-led play, the nature and consequences of childhood adversities, and the need for flexible intervention.